Pink Sand Beaches in the Philippines and How to Get There

 Great Santa Cruz Island is among the uncommon beaches in the Philippines.
 It touts the stunning pink sand beach surrounded by crystal clear waters.
 At first sight, you would see that the sand’s color resembles a cherry blossom’s color.
 The pink sand beach of the place is, in fact, a coloration effect from a crushed Red Organ-pipe Coral that is fused with the white sand.

 Pink Beach of Sila Island

-Considered as one of the prettiest beaches in the Philippines, Sila Island also boasts its pink sand beach to local and foreign tourists.
-It can be found along the cost of Northern Samar.
+Considered one of the prettiest beaches in the Philippines, Sila Island also boasts its pink sand beach to local and foreign tourists.
+It can be found along the coast of Northern Samar.
 Its pink and powdery sand beach is surrounded by sparkling emerald green and turquoise waters.
 The unique color of the sand is a result of pulverized red-colored corals and red-shelled creatures, called foraminifera, mixed with the white sand.
 These fragments are washed ashore during the so-called southwest monsoon season.

 Pundaguitan Beach can be found in Davao Oriental.
 It has a stunning stretch of pink sand, surrounded by green coconut trees.
-It is also known as the Parola Beach since it is located near the Parola Lighthouses.
-Pundaguitan’s pink sand coloration is an effect of the Red Organ-pipe coral sediments that are mixed with its original white sand.
+It is also known as Parola Beach since it is located near the Parola Lighthouses.
+Pundaguitan’s pink sand coloration is an effect of the Red Organ-pipe coral sediments mixed with its original white sand.